Lallassu/openfaas-demo/README.md

 # FaaS Demo - Using OpenFaaS / MySQL / Ceph
-This is an engish version of the original blog-post at: https://www.cygate.se/blogg/faas-function-service-med-openfaas-mysql-ceph/
+This is an engish version of the original blog post https://www.cygate.se/blogg/faas-function-service-med-openfaas-mysql-ceph/

 ## Introduction
-The new hot thing is FaaS, Function as a Service.
-Simply put, it is a way of executing functions in the cloud without your own webserver.
+Function as a Service is simply put a way of executing functions in the cloud without your own webserver.
-There are many benefits of this but one clear benefit is that you just have to pay for CPU-time used compared to pay for resources that you might not use.
+There are many benefits of this, but one clear benefit is that you just have to pay for CPU-time used compared to pay for resources that you might not use.
 Usually you have a webserver with pretty high margins resource wise, in order to handle sudden load.
 That extra margin is of course something you have to pay for.
 But using FaaS you just have to pay for the resource usage it takes to execute your functions.